MELAN (Maryland Environmental Literacy Advisory Network)

 Maryland Environmental Literacy Advisory Network (MELAN)

-With a particular focus on regionally specific hubs in under-resourced areas, MELAN’s role is relationship and trust building first, and then network growth and local capacity building.
-Utilizing additional funding from the Chesapeake Bay Trust, a part time Network Coordinator was hired in April 2023.
-The first Regional Hub meetings kicked off in January of 2024, and the first state convening at the MAEOE Conference in February 2024.
-MELAN launched a statewide landscape assessment/resource directory through EcoRise's Gen:Thrive Project in May 2024.
+MELAN focuses on developing regional hubs in under-resourced areas by first building relationships and trust, followed by growing the network and strengthening local efforts.
+With extra funding from the Chesapeake Bay Trust, MELAN hired a part-time Network Coordinator in April 2023.
+The first regional hub meetings began in January 2024, and MELAN held its first statewide gathering at the MAEOE Conference in February 2024.
+In May 2024, MELAN launched a statewide landscape assessment and resource directory in partnership with EcoRise's Gen:Thrive Project.

-MELAN embraces environmental literacy as a life-long learning journey cultivated through formal and non-formal educational experiences that spark inspiration, enhance critical thinking, improve physical and mental health, and empower learners with the knowledge and skills necessary to fuel a greener economy and shape a more resilient & equitable region.
-MELAN envisions healthy, engaged, and prepared youth, adults and communities nurturing our lands and waters and rising to meet the environmental and socio-economic challenges and opportunities of the 21st century.
+MELAN embraces environmental literacy as a lifelong journey shaped by formal and non-formal learning that inspires, builds critical thinking, supports well-being, and empowers individuals with the skills needed for a greener, more equitable future.
+Its purpose is to strengthen relationships, build communication pathways, and identify collaboration opportunities across Maryland—connecting educators and communities to create the conditions for environmental literacy to grow and thrive statewide.
+MELAN envisions healthy, engaged, and prepared youth, adults, and communities caring for our lands and waters and rising to meet the environmental and social challenges of the 21st century.

 Network Values